-Multiple complaints relating to the same issue and raised at the same time will be administered as one single group complaint.
+Multiple complaints relating to the same issue and raised at the same time and/or from complainants unconnected with the school will be administered as one single group complaint.
 Complainants will be advised accordingly at the start of the complaints process and one single response letter produced for all parties involved.